Introduction

 • stroke

-Upon successful completion of the HLTAID011 - Provide First Aid course, participants will receive a nationally recognised certificate.
+Upon successful completion of the First Aid training course, participants will receive a nationally recognised certificate.
 This first aid certificate is issued in compliance with the requirements of the Australian Skills Quality Authority (ASQA) and demonstrates competency in providing immediate and appropriate first aid response.

 The certificate is valid for 3 years and serves as evidence that the individual has successfully completed the training and assessment requirements of the unit.
 It can be used to fulfil workplace first aid requirements, comply with industry regulations, and enhance employment opportunities in various sectors where first aid knowledge is valued.

-The HLTAID011 Provide First Aid course is suitable for individuals from various backgrounds, including but not limited to:
+The First Aid training course is ideal for individuals from diverse backgrounds, including but not limited to

 • Workplace First Aid Officers